Koromix/rygel/README.md

 RISC-V 32          | ⬜️ N/A   | 🟥 No    | ⬜️ N/A      | 🟥 No    | 🟥 No
 RISC-V 64          | ⬜️ N/A   | 🟥 No    | ⬜️ N/A      | 🟥 No    | 🟥 No

-[^1]: The following call conventions are supported: cdecl, stdcall, MS fastcall
+[^1]: The following call conventions are supported: cdecl, stdcall, MS fastcall, thiscall
 [^2]: However, we don't provide prebuilt binaries for macOS on Apple M1

 This is still in development, bugs are to be expected.
 More tests will come in the near future.